vlipovoy/aws_samples/README.md

-A set of AWS services useful snipets
+A set of AWS services useful snippets